 If you live in an area where fire pits are allowed, schedule a night to meet with drinks and maybe some s’mores after the kids are in bed.
 Enjoy the warmth of the fire and quiet conversation with each other until the fire burns out.

 Visit a museum.

 Pick a type of museum and spend a few hours wandering around.
 Is natural history your thing?
 Maybe science?
 How about art?
 There are so many options!

 Go antiquing or thrifting.

 Hit up your nearest flea market or antique mall.
 Or give yourselves a spending limit and see who can find the coolest treasure at the local thrift store.

 Hang out by the pool.

-Grab your swimsuit, some sunscreen, and fill up a travel cup with an “adult” beverage, and go get some sun by the community pool.
-If you don’t have a pool available to you, check with a close-by hotel to see if you can purchase a day pass.
+Grab your swimsuit and sunscreen, fill a travel cup with an “adult” beverage, and get some sun by the community pool.
+If you don’t have a pool available, check with a nearby hotel to see if you can purchase a day pass.

 Have a spa day.